chembl/chembl_multitask_model/README.md

 - Ion Channels: <= 10μM
 - Non-IDG Family Targets: <= 1μM

+When multiple measurements for a target-pair are found, the one with the lowest concentration is selected.
+This intentionally biases the model toward sensitivity.

 # Example to predict in Python using the ONNX Runtime